perfsonar/docs/install_centos.rst

 Configuring through the web interface
 --------------------------------------
-After installing the perfsonar-toolkit bundle, you should disable SELinux to gain access to the web interface.
+After installing the perfsonar-toolkit or perfsonar-centralmanagement bundle, you should disable SELinux to gain access to the web interface.
 This is done with the following commands:
 ::

     echo 0 >/selinux/enforce